MokshSharma2006/Elevate-Lab-Task1/README.md

 # Elevate-Lab-Task1
- Learn to discover open ports on devices in your local network to understand network exposure.
+ Learn to discover open ports on devices and Analysing of packets using Wireshark

 # NMAP Work